Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 Jack of All Stats: Kent, Sain, and Lowen, the cavaliers of the game, all fall into this category, with certain specialties emerging from otherwise-balanced stats; Kent has the best skill and speed, Sain has the best strength, and Lowen has the best defenses.
 Eliwood serves as this role among the three lords, although care must be taken to avoid letting him end up a Master of None.

 Leeroy Jenkins: Certain NPC's (recruitable or not) will run in and attack the first enemy they see no matter how suicidal it is.
-Watch as Erk the squishy mage pick a fight with a decent-sized army if left to his own devices.
+Watch as Erk the squishy mage picks a fight with a decent-sized army if left to his own devices.

 Mercifully averted with Zephiel, who's smart enough to stay put and use cover, and other mission-critical people.